IDoCodingStuffs/python-doodles/freeform-log.md

 ### 4 PM
 No, mem usage still blows up.
 It exceeds 24G.
 Same thing plagued me trying UNet too, just fitting the series into memory is a whole ordeal.
 I have to figure just wtf is going on.
 It has to be the way I pass in a series since I don't encounter this in batching per image, and even setting the transformer layer to identity reproes this.

+It's not the number of images passed either -- just `model(images[0:2].to(device))` still reproes also.
+Break time, I have a midterm to submit tonight after all.